1994 NFL draft

 The 1994 NFL draft was the procedure by which National Football League teams selected amateur college football players.
 It is officially known as the NFL Annual Player Selection Meeting.
 The draft was held April 24–25, 1994, at the Marriott Marquis in New York City, New York.
+This was the first draft in which the rounds were reduced to seven in total.
 The league also held a supplemental draft after the regular draft and before the regular season.
-This was the first draft in which the rounds were reduced to seven in total.